 B.3 Salary Schedule Advancement

-The base salaries in each cluster within a step may be increased through COLA, turnover savings, and through increments, .
+The base salaries in each cluster within a step may be increased through COLA, turnover savings, increments, and additional educational attainment.
 Once placed in a cluster within a step, faculty do not move horizontally within a step from cluster to cluster except as described in b.2 below.

-All faculty paid from the part-time salary schedules during the year shall receive a share of the annual increment and turnover funding.
+a.
+Increments: All faculty paid from the part-time salary schedules during the year shall receive a share of the annual increment and turnover funding.
 Total funding available will be based on the District’s part-time faculty turnover dollars in addition to increment funding from the state.
 All faculty on the part-time salary schedule will receive an equal distribution of these available funds added to their base salary, effective at the start of the next Fall quarter.

-B

-Increased professional responsibilities

-In academic year 2014-15, up to 75 part-time faculty per year will be provided the opportunity to participate in the increased professional responsibilities program, as described below.
-In academic year 2015-16, up to 100 part-time faculty per year will be provided the opportunity to participate in the program.

-After teaching for a minimum of nine quarters, and every three calendar years thereafter, faculty may be eligible for a promotional increase through completion of an approved Professional Responsibilities Plan.
-Part-time faculty who qualify for the promotional increase will have their salary moved to the step and cluster on the General Part-time Faculty Schedule that is closest to a $1,000 increase.

-Faculty will create a professional responsibilities plan by selecting items below that they will perform over the next academic year.
-The professional responsibilities are divided vertically into three (3) tiers, with Tier 1 activities worth one point, Tier 2 activities worth two points, and Tier 3 activities worth three points.
-Each professional responsibilities plan will need to include a mix of activities with a minimum combined 8 points of value.
-The faculty and unit administrator may jointly include items that are not on this list and add them to one of the tiers.
+b.
+Educational attainment

+When a part-time faculty member earns an additional degree in his/her discipline, his/her salary will be increased to the next Step in the same column as their current placement.